XRPLF/xrpl-dev-portal/content/references/client-libraries.md

 ---
 html: client-libraries.html
 parent: references.html
+seo:
-blurb: Use these libraries to access the XRP Ledger from your programming language of choice.
+    description: Use these libraries to access the XRP Ledger from your programming language of choice.
 ---
 # Client Libraries